Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 #### **Startup dependence on FreeDNS site**
 If you see "Startup Dependence on FreeDNS" on the status page as shown below, please run "Install Nightscout phase 2".
 ![](./images/StartFreeDNS_dependence.png)

+You will be asked if you want to change API_SECRET.
+Just press Escape unless you want to change it.
+You will be asked for your FreeDNS userID and password.
+Enter those.
+You will be asked to identify the subdomain to use.
+Enter the same subdomain you have been using unless you want to change it.